Police cleared by IPCA after Wellsford fatal shooting; but scolded over poor comms and command

 "We wish that every situation could be resolved without incident but policing can be unpredictable and the situations are often complex," Hassan said.

-The officers involved were cleared of any criminal wrongdoing in an internal investigation, and were found to have acted in self defence.
+The officers involved were cleared of any criminal wrongdoing in an internal investigation, and were found to have acted in self-defence.